marouni/marouni.github.io/_posts/2014-06-01-pig-filter-udfs.markdown

----
 layout: post
 title:  "Extending Apache Pig to clean Big Data sets"
 date:   2014-06-01 12:14:20
 categories: jekyll update
 ---
 # Cleaning data with Apache Pig

 [Apache Pig](http://pig.apache.org/) provides a simple to use abstraction layer on top of Hadoop MapReduce.
 Pig allows us to define complex data flows using its scripting language Pig-Latin.
 Pig-Latin is a procedural scripting language with a gradual learning curve and a lot of built-in functions and a fairly large open source community.
 A data flow, written in Pig-Latin, hides all of the low level complexities of MapReduce so that we can focus on data and avoid writing low level Java code.
 Developing complex data flows with Pig-Latin is easy using the built-in functions, but sometimes we need to implement our own functions that are specific to our data or that apply a specific business logic to the data.
-For these reasons Pig-Latin provides User Defined Functions (UDFs) that can be written in Java or Python and easily integrated with Pig-Latin.
+For these reasons Pig provides User Defined Functions (UDFs) that can be written in Java or Python and easily integrated with Pig-Latin.
 The Pig community has a public repository called [PiggyBank](https://github.com/apache/pig/tree/branch-0.12/contrib/piggybank) where you can find user contributed functions, you should always check this repository before writing your own UDF.

 Pig is best suited for doing ETL (Extract Transform Load) operations on raw data-sets.
 Other common Pig tasks include data cleaning and data exploration, data cleaning removes bad records from the data-set so that the next step in the data flow can operate on cleaned data-set.
-Cleaning a data-set with Pig depends on the data being cleaned, Pig-Latin provides numerous functions that can be used to clean the data.
 For example we can remove bad records from the data set by adding a filter in the data flow :

 ```bash
 A = LOAD '/user/hdfs/raw-data-set' USING PigStorage(',') AS (id:int, weight:int, age:int);